victoriadrake/victoriadrake.github.io/content/posts/cm08iuv6g000508jxex8jar9o.md

 ### 5\.
 Remove Roadblocks

 Look for and eliminate obstacles that slow your team down.
+Be your team's best advocate with senior management.
 This could involve negotiating for more resources, improving tools, or streamlining processes.

 **Concrete Suggestions:**

 * **Identify Bottlenecks:** Regularly review your team’s workflow to spot inefficiencies.
-For example, if your deployment process is taking too long, consider investing in better CI/CD tools.
+For example, if your deployment process is highly manual and takes up a lot of your team's time, consider investing in improving your CI/CD workflow.

 * **Cross-Department Collaboration:** If your team is waiting on another department (e.g., for approvals or resources), facilitate conversations between teams to speed up the process.

-* **Empower Problem Solvers:** Encourage team members to flag any blockers they encounter.
+* **Empower Problem Solvers:** Encourage team members to let you know about any blockers they encounter.
 Create an environment where people feel comfortable raising issues without fear of blame, and prioritize fixing these roadblocks swiftly.

 By implementing these strategies, you can empower your team to succeed and foster a culture of growth and collaboration.
 As a technical leader, your role shifts from solving problems yourself to enabling others to do their best work.